-The minimum population estimate is the lower limit of the two-tailed 60% credible interval about the median of the posterior abundance estimate.
+The minimum population estimate is the lower limit of the two-tailed 60% credible interval about the median of the posterior abundance estimates using the methods of Pace et al. (2017).
 This is roughly equivalent to the 20th percentile of the log-normal distribution as specified by Wade and Angliss (1997).
-The median estimate of abundance for western North Atlantic right whales is 458.
-The minimum population estimate is 455.
+The median estimate of abundance for western North Atlantic right whales is 451.
+The minimum population estimate is 445.